appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 ### Crawling Documentation - http

-The `http` crawler crawls a HTTP or HTTPS website starting at a configured starting url, and processes each document it encounters.
+The `http` crawler crawls an HTTP or HTTPS website starting at a configured starting url, and processes each document it encounters.

 <div class="side-by-side">